open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 )
 ```

 and add such data items in the JWT, in a special JOSE object with name `sd_release`.

 So, for example, let's take the original set of claims:
-and add such data items in the JWT, in a special JOSE object with name `sd_release`.

-So, for example, let's take the original set of claims: